Department of Social Services

 The Department of Social Services mission is to enhance the quality of life in Prince William County by affording individuals and families the support, protection and safety necessary to enable them to build self-reliant lives.

 The Department of Social Services employs many dedicated professionals with credentials in social work, counseling, employment/career planning, criminal justice and information technology.
 The Department provides County residents with a range of services, financial assistance and residential programs for youth.
 The Department also provides County citizens with federally mandated programs including Child and Adult Protective Services, SNAP (Food Stamps), Medicaid and Temporary Assistance to Needy Families.
-Janine Sewell is the Director of Social Services and can be reached at 703-792-7500.
+Courtney Tierney is the Acting Director of Social Services and can be reached at 703-792-7500.

 Help the homeless residence of Prince William County, join us at our Community Resource Fair.
 Read more....

 PRINCE WILLIAM COUNTY, VIRGINIA . . .
 Applications for Fuel Assistance through the Virginia Department of Social Services (VDSS) Energy Assistance Program are being accepted Tuesday, Oct.
 14, 2014 through Friday, Nov.
 14, 2014.
 Families and individuals must apply through their local Department of Social Services.
 For Prince William County residents, call the Department of Social Services at 703-792-7500 or pick up an application at the Dr. A.J.
 Ferlazzo Building (Woodbridge) or Sudley North Government Center (Manassas) DSS offices.